SocksTheWolf/TwitchAdOverlay/README.md

 Because you've entered your `client id` and Twitch channel name previously, you shouldn't be prompted for it again.

+### How to change the audio alerts that play?

+The audio files are located in the `sounds` folder, and can be swapped with any sound so long as it is an MP3 file named like the below list.
+It is recommended to use files that are small in size.

+- `adsIncoming` = Plays whenever automated ads are about to begin, based off the value set for `aheadOfTimeAlert` minutes.
+- `adsPlaying` = Plays when the ads actually start appearing on your channel.

+### I snoozed an ad play, why does the widget still show Ads Starting Soon?

+There's no setting in the Twitch API that allows for querying that an ad is snoozed, so this is a limitation of the Twitch backend.

 ---

 ## Credits